revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Additional Character Details

 As you work on that, also consider the following elements of your character.
 In order to be truly effective **this should be written down** on your character sheet.
 Take time to do that.
-Feel free to make changes or adjustments to these character depth details as you go along so that they are more congruent (they match with each other).
+Feel free to make changes or adjustments to these character depth details as you go along so that they are more congruent (they compliment and enhance each other).

 #### Personality Quirks